zach-wahrer/algorithms/README.md

 # algorithms
-A repo for practicing algorithms from various instructional sources.
+A repo for archiving my algorithm implementations from various instructional sources.
 =======